-Our oceans are in trouble.We need a sustained, persistent, and affordable presence there to help us understand and monitor how key processes such as acidification, hypoxia, toxic blooms, pollution and erosion (amongst others) are impacting global ocean sustainability and stewardship.
-Traditional ship and remote-sensing methods neither prove cost-effective nor provide assimilated real-time information at appropriate human relevant scales.
-This aim can be achieved with the help of coordinated observations from space, aerial, surface and underwater robots guided by Artificial Intelligence (AI) while providing persistent and reliable oceanographic data.
+Our oceans are in trouble.
+It hosts enormous biodiversity, sustaining a vibrant economy, and plays a significant role in climate regulation.
+Therefore, we need a sustained, persistent, and affordable presence there to help us understand and monitor how key processes such as acidification, hypoxia, toxic blooms, pollution and erosion (amongst others) are impacting global ocean sustainability and stewardship.
+Traditional ship and remote-sensing methods neither prove cost-effective nor provide assimilated real-time information at appropriate human-relevant scales.
+This aim can be achieved with the help of coordinated observations from space, aerial, surface, and underwater robots guided by Artificial Intelligence (AI) while providing persistent and reliable oceanographic data.